dudash/openshift-workshops/www-default/workshop-lab-welcome.md

 ### So this is what an empty project looks like
 > Click on one of the projects from the project list

-Don't worry, it's supposed to look empty right now because you currently don't have anything in your project.
+Don't worry, it's supposed to look empty right now because you currently don't have anything in your project (and might not even have any projects at all).
 We'll fix that in the next lab.

 ### Let's try the command line
 > <i class="fa fa-terminal"></i> Open a terminal and login using the same URI/user/password with following command: